-Wool dryer balls are a one-time purchase or make them yourself.
+Wool dryer balls are a one-time purchase or you can make them yourself.
 They look like overgrown tennis balls, made of 100% wool yarn, that over time becomes “felted,” making them especially durable and not at all prone to unraveling.
 One set of quality wool dryer balls will last what seems like forever, softening thousands of loads of laundry—no batteries, refills, repairs, or reconditioning required.
 It’s one (purchase) and done!

 How do they work?
 Imagine now a big load of wet bath towels going into the dryer.
 You hit “start” and that massive wad of wet fabric will flop around and stick together for quite a while until the layers become dry enough to separate and allow warm air to circulate.
 That slows the drying time, wasting time and energy.

 Now imagine six wool dryer balls bouncing around (I use my entire set of six in every load), working their way between the layers of fabric, separating them so the warm air can circulate efficiently from the very start of the cycle.
 But you don’t have to buy these.
 You can make wool dryer balls yourself.

-Fabric Softener #6
+6. Liquid Fabric Softener Hack